shoehorn-dev/terraform-shoehorn-kubernetes/README.md

 **Partner-only** — Terraform modules for deploying Shoehorn onto Kubernetes clusters.

-These modules are used by cloud partners (UpCloud, AWS, GCP, etc.) to offer automated Shoehorn deployments on their platforms.
+These modules are used by cloud partners (UpCloud etc.) to offer automated Shoehorn deployments on their platforms.

 ## Modules